In a church I am often among the lost and found

 In recent months I have travelled abroad twice, first, to Italy and then to Canada.
 In both countries I found myself in the most beautiful old churches.
 I lit candles for William and told him how much I love him and how lost I can feel without him.
 I told him how hard it is to write about that loss and share my feelings and not sure how much longer I could do it.
 Give me guidance.
 Where do I go from here?

 Whoosh moments happen.
+That is what the lost and found is about.
 Besides my wedding ring and a pair of earrings the only other jewelry I wear since William has died is a silver locket with photos of my children and a tiny snip of their hair tucked inside along with a silver bracelet inscribed with Will’s full name plus angel wings and the words Honor, Courage, Commitment.
 These pieces are so very precious to me.
 So what do you think when I lose the locket and a woman from the hotel where we are staying in Italy tracks me down to return it?
-At the time I did not think much about it except to be grateful to have it found and returned.
+At the time, I did not think much about it except to be grateful to have it found and returned.
+People are good.

 Just maybe I have never really lost you dear William.
 Maybe, I have been blind to the fact that your physical absence doesn’t mean that you are gone.
 Just maybe that is what I have struggled to learn these past five years.
 Maybe that is what grief is all about.
 Maybe I have been saved.